-Disability insurance offered through your employer or the government is rarely enough to cover all monthly expenses.
+Disability insurance can replace your income if you can't work because of illness or injury.
+However, disability insurance policies offered through your employer or the government are rarely enough to cover all monthly expenses.
 Supplemental disability insurance fills coverage gaps and provides additional financial support if you are unable to work because of a disability.

 Ready to shop for disability insurance?

 The main two types of supplemental disability insurance are long-term or short-term policies, and which one you need depends on what type of coverage you already have.
 (Most people benefit from buying a supplemental long-term disability insurance.)
 Your total disability insurance amount should be roughly equivalent to your take-home pay (post-tax income).